Arriving in Granada

 Leaving the crowds behind we strolled towards the western side of the Albaicin to search for a lookout place to watch the sunset.
 The streets were laid with a golden carpet and the walls had turned orange from the light of the lowering sun.
 At Mirador de la Lona we found the perfect spot to watch the sunset.
 Beside us there was only a small group of locals that shared the same idea.
 The town below was already in darkness, the sun was just visible above the Sierra Tejada Mountains.
 Taking a seat on the wall we watched the spectacle of the golden hour take place before us.

 Dinner at Puerta de Syria

 As soon as the sun had set we could feel the chill in the autumn air increase – although earlier it felt like summer – and so we walked down the hill to find a restaurant for dinner.
 Puerta de Syria with its plush pillows turned out to be a little gem of a restaurant.
 Not only was it our first time dipping into Syrian cuisine, it was exceptionally good value for money and the food was delicious.
 Not Spanish but in this multicultural melting pot perhaps an appropriate place to eat.

 Our Plans for the Next Day

 Tired but happy we returned to our cosy apartment for a few rounds of card games before retiring to bed.
 Our aimless wanders through the Albaicin at sunset were definitely a great start to our travels in Granada.
-For the next day we had planned a stroll through the old town with visits to the Cathedral and the Fundacion Rodriguez Acosta, an artists residence that deserves recognition by a larger audience with its unusual architecture and warren of underground caves and tunnels.
+For the next day we had planned a stroll through the old town with visits to the magnificent Cathedral and the peculiar Fundacion Rodriguez Acosta, an artists residence that deserves recognition by a larger audience with its unusual architecture and warren of underground caves and tunnels.
 Read more in my following posts.

 Follow us on Social Media